semaver/core-stack/packages/core/README.md

 ): Nullable<PropertyDescriptor>;
 ```

-Returns the descriptor of a property, whether **own or inherited**.
+Returns the descriptor of a property, whether **own or inherited**, from the object or prototype that actually declares it — searching own properties first and then walking up the class/superclass prototype chain.
+Returns `undefined` if the property is not declared anywhere in the chain, if the object is `null`/`undefined`, or if the object is a class that does not own the property directly (inheritance is resolved for instances, not for class objects themselves).

 [Back to top](#table-of-contents)